shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab2.md

     your projects.

    f. **Deploy Retail Solutions**: Click on the "Deploy" button to start
-    deploying retail solutions and implement them in your projects.
+    deploying retail solutions and implementing them in your projects.

 3. Click on **Return to workloads** at the top left corner of the screen.
     This action will take you to the main workloads page, where you can